 Know your site from a 30,000 foot view

-Understanding your high level requirements before you begin the design process will help you keep your project on time and in budget.
+Understanding your high-level requirements before you begin the design process will help you keep your project on time and budget.

 For example, you should know: